What are nicotine and tobacco?

 - Polonium 210 — a radioactive substance.

-Some of the toxins in cigarette smoke settle in the mouth, throat and lungs, while others travel in the bloodstream throughout the body.
-The longer a person smokes, and the more they smoke, the greater their risk of developing diseases such as lung cancer.
+Some of the toxins in cigarette affect the mouth, throat and lungs, while others travel in the bloodstream throughout the body.
+The longer a person smokes, and the more often they smoke, the greater their risk of developing diseases such as lung cancer.

-Sometimes people believe that a certain type of tobacco, such as loose leaf rolling tobacco, is more natural and healthier than manufactured ‘tailor-made’ cigarettes.
+Sometimes people believe that a certain type of tobacco, such as roll-your-own cigarettes, is more natural and healthier than manufactured ‘tailor-made’ cigarettes.
 This is not true.
-Inhaling smoke directly into the body is harmful, no matter what type of tobacco someone is smoking.
+Inhaling smoke is harmful no matter what type of tobacco is used.